FIRE-IN-THE-CODE/Port-Scanner/README.md

 <p>
 This program is a simple port scanner that can probe ports of a firewall or router.

-<b>Note:</b> Using this on websites is likely to result on false negatives of ports being closed.
+<b>Note:</b> Using this on websites is may result on false negatives of ports being closed.
 </p>

 ## Requirements
 Python3 needs to be installed.

 ## How to use
 On Linux, open a terminal session and execute the script with "python3 port_scanner.py".
 On Windows, open the script as a executable using Python.

+## Disclaimer
+This script was created with the intention to be used on testing the security of owned devices or sites with permission from the site owners to conduct a test.
+The author takes no responsibility if this script is put to other uses.